Foreign languages

 To use this mechanism, a specific software has to be installed and the compose key,

 on the ADM42, has to be declared as such.
+The compose key can

 - Windows: Use Wincompose